MicrosoftDocs/azure-docs/articles/azure-app-configuration/concept-customer-managed-keys.md

 ---
 # Use customer-managed keys to encrypt your App Configuration data

 Azure App Configuration [encrypts sensitive information at rest](../security/fundamentals/encryption-atrest.md).
 The use of customer-managed keys provides enhanced data protection by allowing you to manage your encryption keys.
 When managed key encryption is used, all sensitive information in App Configuration is encrypted with a user-provided Azure Key Vault key.
-This approach makes the rotation of encryption keys on demand.
-It's also capable of revoking Azure App Configuration's access to sensitive information, which can be achieved by revoking the App Configuration instance's access to the key.
+This provides the ability to rotate the encryption key on demand.
+It also provides the ability to revoke Azure App Configuration's access to sensitive information by revoking the App Configuration instance's access to the key.

 ## Overview